 Table of contents

 As an official provider of development co-operation since 2004 and a Development Assistance Committee (DAC) member since 2022, Lithuania’s co-operation focuses on sharing its transition experience and accumulated knowledge in democratic reforms, notably in countries of the European Union’s (EU) Eastern Partnership.
-Most official development assistance (ODA) is channelled through the European Union.
-Lithuania’s total ODA decreased in 2024 to USD 193.4 million (preliminary data), representing 0.24% of gross national income (GNI).
+Most of Lithuania’s official development assistance (ODA) is channelled through the European Union.
+Lithuania’s total ODA (USD 192.3 million, preliminary data) decreased in 2025, representing 0.21% of gross national income (GNI).

 Policy

 Copy link to PolicyThe Law on Development Cooperation and Humanitarian Aid provides the overarching framework for Lithuania’s development co-operation.
-The Strategic Guidelines for Development Cooperation 2022-2025, complemented by regional and country co-operation strategies, set priorities for Lithuania’s co-operation, particularly freedom and democracy as well as education, gender equality, energy and climate.
-Lithuania focuses on EU Eastern Partnership countries as well as select priority countries in Central Asia, the Middle East and Africa.
+The Strategic Guidelines for Development Co-operation 2026‑2028 shift from geographical to sectoral priorities of strengthening democratic, social, digital, environmental and economic resilience.
+Lithuania focuses on EU Eastern Partnership countries, with a major priority for Ukraine.
 Digitalisation is a main priority of its co-operation with African countries.

-Most of Lithuania’s ODA is delivered multilaterally, and the European Union is a key partner for channelling Lithuanian ODA.
-Lithuania is also very active in sharing its public sector expertise through the EU Twinning programme.
-Its development efforts are concentrated mainly on Eastern Europe, with a strategic emphasis on fostering democracy, promoting good governance, empowering women, advancing digitalisation, improving education and protecting the environment.
+Most of Lithuania’s ODA is delivered multilaterally and the European Union is a key partner for channelling Lithuanian ODA.
+Lithuania is also very active in sharing its public sector expertise through the EU Twinning programme as well as delegated co-operation with the European Union.

 ODA allocation overview

-Copy link to ODA allocation overviewLithuania provided USD 193.4 million (preliminary data) of ODA in 2024 (USD 186 million in constant terms), representing 0.24% of GNI.1 This was a decrease of 12.9% in real terms in volume and a decrease in the share of GNI from 2023.
-Lithuania’s ODA volume has consistently increased since 2017, and the growth rate peaked in 2022, mostly due to an increase in bilateral grants to Ukraine and in-donor refugee costs.
-Lithuania is committed to reaching 0.33% of GNI in ODA by 2030, as part of the European Union’s collective commitment to achieve a 0.7% ODA/GNI ratio by that year.
-Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past, as Lithuania provides only grants.2
+Copy link to ODA allocation overviewLithuania provided USD 192.3 million (preliminary data) of ODA in 2025 (USD 177.8 million in constant terms), representing 0.21% of GNI.1 This was a decrease of 9.7% in real terms in volume and a decrease in the share of GNI from 2024.
+While Lithuania’s ODA volume has consistently increased since 2017, the growth rate peaked in 2022 and has since declined, mostly due to an increase in bilateral grants to Ukraine and in-donor refugee costs.
+Lithuania is not in line with its domestic (0.33% by 2030) and international/EU commitments to achieve a 0.7% ODA/GNI ratio by 2030.
+Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past, as Lithuania provides only grants.

-In 2024, Lithuania ranked 21st in terms of ODA to GNI ratio.
+In 2025, Lithuania ranked 30th among DAC members in terms of ODA volume and 21st when ODA is taken as a share of GNI.
 In line with its policy, Lithuania stands out for allocating a high share of its bilateral ODA to Europe.
-Particularly Ukraine was the top regional focus, receiving 93.1% of Lithuania’s ODA to Europe.
-Lithuania maintains a strong focus on humanitarian assistance, which accounts for 36.1% of bilateral ODA commitments.
-In addition, 70.5% of bilateral ODA commitments channelled through multilateral organisations target the humanitarian sector.
+Ukraine was the top recipient, receiving 47.6% of Lithuania’s gross bilateral ODA in 2024.
+Lithuania maintains a strong focus on humanitarian assistance, which accounts for 28.6% of gross bilateral ODA commitments.

-Lithuania has committed to several international targets and DAC standards and recommendations.
+Lithuania is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Lithuania: Performance against commitments and DAC Recommendations